garvitaa/JMEDAS/index.md

 <img src="fig/20140806_01_jet_pileup.png" alt="" style="width: 400px;"/>

-This tutorial will provide you with the basics you need to deal with jets in your analysis.
+This tutorial will provide you with the basics you need to deal with jets and missing transverse momentum or MET in your analysis.
 We start with the basics of a jet, how they are reconstructed, what algorithms are used, etc.
 Then, we give examples with scripts on how to access jets and use them in your analysis frameworks, including corrections and systematics.